-People thought she was crazy with two 350 + years old chateaux in France and a thriving real estate business in the Bay Area.
-But the hard work and writing a lot of French checks to workers paid off: Château Villette had its grand opening in April 2000 with beautiful grand salons, 20 renovated bedrooms, 20 brand new bathrooms (there were only 5 bathrooms in the entire chateau before her renovation), three new kitchens, restored chapel, all new heating system, electrical, plumbing and wifi.
-For 15 years, she operated the two chateaux as locations for luxury charity events, weddings, culinary retreats, luxury vacations, filming, and fashion shoots.
-Her customers included Spice Girls, Sharon Stone, Pamela Anderson, Lenny Kravitz, John Travolta, Tom Hanks, a Russian Prime Minister, Vogue magazines shoots, many TV commercials, and Dan Brown who wrote part of Da Vinci Code.
+People thought she was crazy with two 350-plus year-old châteaux in France and a thriving real estate business in the Bay Area.
+But the hard work and writing a lot of checks to workers paid off: Château Villette had its grand opening in April 2000 with beautiful grand salons, 20 renovated bedrooms, 20 brand new bathrooms (there were only five bathrooms in the entire chateau before the renovation), three new kitchens, restored chapel, all new heating system, electrical, plumbing, and Wi-Fi.
+For 15 years, she operated the two châteaux as locations for luxury charity events, weddings, culinary retreats, luxury vacations, filming, and fashion shoots.
+Her customers included Spice Girls, Sharon Stone, Pamela Anderson, Lenny Kravitz, John Travolta, Tom Hanks, a Russian prime minister, Vogue magazine shoots, many TV commercials, and author Dan Brown who wrote part of The Da Vinci Code.

 Sony Pictures filmed The Da Vinci Code at Château Villette.
 Dozens of French movies were filmed at Villette too, including Le Comte de Monte Cristo starring Gerald Depardieu and a movie about Casanova’s life story.
 Olivia sold both châteaux when the French elected socialist President François Hollande in 2012.